philpackmohr/git-paper/git.md

 - All operations are done on the "current" branch (the branch that was checked out the last time).
 - Most operations should be done with a clean working directory.
 This means that there should be no modifications since the last commit.
 - As long as you did not publish your commits to a central one, you can change almost all of them.
-You can even change the order of the commits, split a commit or combine them.
+You can even change the order of the commits, split a commit or combine them (these are so called "rebase" operations).
 But do not such things on published commits if there is not a *very* good reason for that and even then you must discuss this with all people that work on the repository.
 If you do not follow this advice you and/or your colleagues will be irritated very much and you could be hated by all of them.

 ### First steps